Safe payments

 Shin splints

 Treatment: Shin splints often heal on their own.
-To speed up the healing process, you should avoid the physical activity that causes pain, or do a form of exercise that does not put stress on the lower legs.
+To speed up the healing process, you should avoid physical activity that causes pain or exercise that does not stress the lower legs.
 Cycling or swimming are two gentle sports that are good for this.
 It is also a good idea to think about the type of shoes you are wearing.
 Try trainers with good stability and shock-absorbing properties.

 Read more about shin splints here!